Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 He spent four years developing the project

-before getting the green light from New Line Cinema.
+before getting the green light from New Line cinema.

-Was this before or after?
+Was this before or after,

-Did he learn that it had already been made?
+did he learn that it had already been made?

-They didn't have the heart to tell him.
+But they didn't have the heart to tell him.

 No, no, no, yeah, you're the first.